temporalio/documentation/docs/clusters.md

 ### Retention Period

-A Retention Period is the amount of time, in days, that a Workflow Execution Event History remains in the Cluster's persistence store.
+Retention Period is the duration for which the Temporal Cluster stores data associated with closed Workflow Executions on a Namespace in the Persistence store.

 - [How to set the Retention Period for a Namespace](/tctl/namespace/register/#--retention)
 - [How to set the Retention Period for a Namespace using an SDK](/application-development/features/#namespaces)

-A Retention Period applies to a single [Namespace](/namespaces#) and is set when the Namespace is registered.
+A Retention Period applies to all closed Workflow Executions within a [Namespace](/namespaces#) and is set when the Namespace is registered.

-The Temporal Cluster triggers a Timer task at the end of the Retention Period that cleans up the data associated with the Workflow Execution on that Namespace. mutable
+The Temporal Cluster triggers a Timer task at the end of the Retention Period that cleans up the data associated with the closed Workflow Execution on that Namespace. mutable
 The minimum Retention Period is 1 day.
 On Temporal Cluster version 1.18 and later, the maximum Retention Period value for Namespaces can be set to anything over the minimum requirement of 1 day.
 Ensure that your Persistence store has enough capacity for the storage.